BloxOsLite (UbiSwitch, SwitchBlox Industrial)

 Each firmware release is initially flashed (along with its bootloader) only once using the JTAG/SWD interface to the CPU on the BotBlox board.
 This should only be done during production.
 Over time as the feature set of BloxOsLite matures, we’ll

-Following this, subsequent updates occur over UART using MCUmgr
+Following this, subsequent updates occur over UART using MCUmgr management subsystem.

 graph TD